GiovanniKaaijk/frontend-applications/README.md

 ## The features brought to you on this website
 - Search historical objects found on your favorite spots
-- Rate the historical objects
+- Like the historical objects
+- Local storage
+- Filter on particular objects

 ## Usage
 Start the application